Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Experiments

 \section{Experiments}

-In this section, we experiment with our proposed algorithm adapted to feedforward networks and compare it to results reported for other backprop-alternatives.
-Specifically, we experimented with rec-LRA adapted to fully-connected MLPs and residual convolutional network structures.
+We experiment with the proposed rec-LRA and compare it to results reported for other backprop-alternatives.
+Specifically, we adapted rec-LRA to fully-connected MLPs, convolutional networks (CNNs), and residual networks (ResNet).
+Further experimental details can be found in the appendix.

-For optimization, we employed the Adam \cite{kingma2014adam} adaptive learning rate, using a learning rate of $\lambda = 2e-4$ (tuned using validation performance for each dataset).
-For the MNIST and Fashion MNIST datasets, updates to parameters, whether they were calculated via backprop or rec-LRA, were estimated over mini-batches of size $32$ and layers were initialized according to an element-wise, zero-mean Gaussian distribution with standard deviation $\sigma$ selected in the range of $[0.025-0.1]$ (tuned using validation performance).
-Models with $5$ or $8$ layers of $256$ neurons were trained over $500$ epochs.\footnote{We chose this configuration and \# of epochs to ensure we could compare to related prior work \cite{bartunov2018assessing}.} Models with $3$ layers of $1024$ neurons were trained for $100$ epochs.

-For the CIFAR-10 and ImageNet benchmarks, parameter updates were estimated with mini-batches of $10$ samples and Adam was used with learning rate of $\lambda = 1e-4$.
-We used additive noise set to a level of $0.1$, $256$ perturbation masks per layer for ImagNet, and $160$ perturbation masks per layer for CIFAR-10.
-We trained each model for $100$ epochs and tuned individual meta-parameters based on validation performance.
-The rest of our configuration settings were set to be similar to \cite{juefei2018perturbative} in order to ensure a fair comparison among models.
-Layers were initialized with a unit Gaussian distribution \footnote{Xavier and orthogonal initialization schemes were found to yield unsatisfactory performance.} For all architectures and algorithms in all experiments, we re-projected the weight updates back to a Gaussian ball of radius $c$ (as in \cite{pascanu2013difficulty}).
-Further details can be found in the appendix.

-\textbf{MNIST \& Fashion MNIST:} This dataset \footnote{Available at the URL: http://yann.lecun.com/exdb/mnist/.} contains $28\times28$ images with gray-scale pixel feature values in the range of $[0,255]$.
-The only preprocessing applied to this data is to normalize the pixel values to the range of $[0,1]$ by dividing them by 255.
-On the other hand, Fashion MNIST (FMNIST) \cite{xiao2017fashion} was proposed as a challenging drop-in replacement for MNIST.
-Fashion MNIST (pre-processed the same as MNIST) contains $28x28$ grey-scale images depicting clothing items, each image associated to one of $10$ item classes.
-Training had $60000$ samples, testing had $10000$, and validation of $2000$ samples was drawn from the training set.